Fiji Indian organisations: Then India Sanmarga Ikya Sangam (1926)

-The Then India Sanmarga Ikya Sangam (TISI Sangam) was founded in Fiji by Sadhu Kuppuswami, an ex-indentured labourer, who inspired South Indians to form an organisation to promote their language and culture.
-On 10 January 1926, while celebrating the birth of Swami Vivekananda in Rakiraki, attended by people of all districts, the idea of forming the South Indian organisation was proposed.
+The Then India Sanmarga Ikya Sangam (பிறகு இந்திய சன்மார்க்க ஐக்கிய சங்கம்) was founded in Fiji by Sadhu Kuppuswami, an ex-indentured laborer, who inspired South Indians to form an organization to promote their language and culture.
+On 10 January 1926, while celebrating the birth of Swami Vivekananda in Rakiraki, attended by people of all districts, the idea of forming the South Indian organization was proposed.
 On 24 May 1926, at a meeting in Nadi, the Then India Sanmargya Ikya Sangam (TISI Sangam) was formed with Sadhu Swami.
-Sadhu Kuppuswami was elected the first President of Sangam and he remained its President for his lifetime.
+Sadhu Kuppuswami was elected the first President of Sangam and he remained its president for his lifetime.
 On 26 December 1927, the Madras Maha Sangam, was formed in Suva by Verrappa Muthiah Pillai in Suva and branches were soon established in Levuka and Labasa.
 In 1937 the Madras Maha Sangam merged with the TISI Sangam.
 The arrival of Swami Avinashananda and Swami Rudrananda from the Ramakrishna Mission of India provided impetus to the Sangam which proceeded to promote South Indian language and culture.

 Fiji Muslim League (1926)

-The Fiji Muslim League is a Muslim religious and social organisation based in Suva, Fiji.
-The League was formed on 31 October 1926, at a meeting at the Jame Masjid in Toorak, although a number of Muslim organisations had existed in Fiji since 1908.
+The Fiji Muslim League is a Muslim religious and social organization based in Suva, Fiji.
+The League was formed on 31 October 1926, at a meeting at the Jame Masjid in Toorak, although a number of Muslim organizations had existed in Fiji since 1908.
 The League has made valuable contribution in the field of education in Fiji.
 The first school, Islamic Girls School, was already in existence in 1926.
 Today, the League owns and manages seventeen primary and five secondary schools plus a tertiary institution.
 Besides education, the League from its outset has attempted to assist in satisfying all the social needs of Muslims.
 Currently its involvement in social welfare is both at national and branch levels.
 In times of natural disasters or turmoil the League directly helps Muslims whose homes and lives are disrupted.
 Its charity keeps many Muslim families clothed, fed and housed, and helps them send their children to school.
 Since 1929 the Fiji Muslim League has sought to obtain separate representation for Muslims, in the Legislative Council till 1970, and in Parliament (both the House of Representatives and the Senate) since 1970.